stephenslab/mashr/README.md

 ## Setup

-These are the necessary steps to install the most recent version of the mashr package:
+Please follow these steps to install the most latest version of the mashr package:

 1. In R, install these three R packages from CRAN: